JanHerca/urantiapedia/output/wikijs/en/article/Dan_Massey/Prayer_worship_and_communion.md

 We are given less specific information about the role of group worship and its overall cosmic significance.
 True group worship, we are told, is the practice of the presence of God.
 It is an actual spiritual experience.
 It grows out of the spirit fraternization of the group with the Father-Son.
 We are further told that spiritual communion is the prelude to true worship, and this sense of fellowship with the divine grows out of the experience of human association for a religious purpose.

 All religions have recognized the significance of the common meal as a form of social communion and as a symbol of the fellowship of the group.
 Jesus adopted this custom himself when he established the remembrance supper, which we know is the only sacrament or ceremony associated with his life on Urantia.
-The authenticity of the remembrance supper as a form of communion with the Creator by the group is unquestioned. “_...upon all such occasions the Master is really present._” ([UB 179:5.6](/en/The_Urantia_Book/179#p5_6))
+The authenticity of the remembrance supper as a form of communion with the Creator by the group is unquestioned. “_...upon all such occasions the Master is really present._” (<a id="a63_482"></a>[UB 179:5.6](/en/The_Urantia_Book/179#p5_6))

 The reality of communion is fully understood by those who are Son-believing and God-knowing.
 The spirit-conscious person perceives the presence of the Son through the ministry of the Spirit of Truth and the Thought Adjuster.
 To the believer, the remembrance supper is symbolic of his rendezvous with Michael.